Ron DeSantis: Tenure

 DeSantis signed a 2013 "No Climate Tax Pledge" against any tax hikes to fight global warming.
 He voted in favor of H.R.
 45, which would have repealed the Affordable Care Act in 2013.
 DeSantis introduced a bill in 2014 that would have required the Justice Department to report to Congress whenever any federal agency refrained from enforcing laws.
 In 2015, DeSantis was a founding member of the Freedom Caucus, a group of congressional conservatives and libertarians.

 DeSantis opposes gun control and received repeated "A" ratings from the NRA Political Victory Fund.
 He has said, "Very rarely do firearms restrictions affect criminals.
 They really only affect law-abiding citizens."

 DeSantis was a critic of Obama's immigration policies, including deferred action legislation (DACA and DAPA), accusing Obama of failing to enforce immigration laws.
 In 2015 he co-sponsored Kate's Law, which would have increased penalties for aliens who unlawfully reenter the U.S. after being removed.
 DeSantis encouraged Florida sheriffs to cooperate with the federal government on immigration-related issues.

 In 2016, DeSantis introduced the Higher Education Reform and Opportunity Act, which would have allowed states to create their own accreditation systems.
 He said this legislation would also give students "access to federal loan money to put towards non-traditional educational opportunities, such as online learning courses, vocational schools, and apprenticeships in skilled trades".

-In 2016, DeSantis received a "0" rating from the Human Rights Campaign on LGBT-related legislation.
+In 2016, DeSantis received a "0" rating from the Human Rights Campaign for his voting record on LGBT-related legislation.
 Two years later, he told the Sun Sentinel that he "doesn't want any discrimination in Florida, I want people to be able to live their life, whether you're gay or whether you're religious."

 DeSantis was present before the June 2017 congressional baseball shooting, and the perpetrator asked him whether the players were Republicans.
 Later that summer, DeSantis proposed legislation that would have ended funding by November of that year for the Mueller investigation of President Trump.
 He said that the May 17, 2017, order that initiated the probe "didn't identify a crime to be investigated" and was likely to start a fishing expedition.

 DeSantis supports a constitutional amendment to impose term limits on members of Congress, so that U.S. representatives would be limited to three terms and senators to two.
 He served three terms in the House of Representatives, retiring in 2018 to run for governor of Florida.